NEW: Forensic experts must carry out DNA tests on body parts to see who they belong to

-The crumpled wreckage of the eight train cars sent careering onto their sides when the train derailed has now been removed from the tracks, but the grim task of identifying the dead continues.
+The crumpled wreckage of the eight cars sent careering onto their sides when the train derailed has been removed from the tracks, but the grim task of identifying the dead continues.

-Maria Pardo Rios, a spokeswoman for the Galicia regional supreme court, told CNN late Friday that 75 victims had been identified from at least 78 people killed.
+Maria Pardo Rios, a spokeswoman for the Galicia regional supreme court, told CNN late Friday that 75 victims had been identified.

-As they are identified, most of the bodies are being returned to their grieving families, a statement from the regional justice department said.
-DNA testing is to be done on some remains to establish their identity and to how many people they belong, it said.
+As they are identified, most of the bodies are being returned to their families, the regional justice department said.
+DNA testing will be conducted on some remains to establish their identity, it said.

-Police forensic experts said at a news conference Saturday that there are 37 body parts that must still be tested to see whether they belong to bodies that have already been identified, or to others not yet known.
+Forensic experts said Saturday there are 37 body parts that must still be tested to see whether they belong to bodies that have already been identified, or to others not yet known.

 At least five U.S. citizens were injured, said State Department deputy spokeswoman Marie Harf.

-Local newspaper La Voz de Galicia said that a funeral service for the victims would be held on Monday evening in the cathedral in Santiago de Compostela.
+Local newspaper La Voz de Galicia said that a funeral service for the victims will take place Monday evening in the cathedral in Santiago de Compostela.

 Going too fast?

-Spanish news agency Efe and national daily El Pais cited sources within the investigation as saying that the driver had said the train was traveling about 190 kilometers per hour (120 mph).
+Spanish news agency Efe and the national daily El Pais cited sources within the investigation as saying that the driver had said the train was traveling about 190 kilometers per hour (about 120 mph).

-Elena Garcia, a spokeswoman for national railway Renfe, on Friday did not disclose the speed the train was traveling on an express track, where cars can move as fast as 250 kph.
-She did say, though, the speed limit for the bend of track where the crash occurred is 80 kph.
+Elena Garcia, a spokeswoman for national railway Renfe, did not disclose Friday the speed the train was traveling on an express track, where cars can move as fast as 250 kph.
+But she said the speed limit for the bend of track where the crash occurred is 80 kph.

-The express passenger service was nearing the end of a six-hour trip from Madrid to the town of Ferrol in northwest Spain when the crash occurred, the state railway said.
+The express passenger service was nearing the end of a six-hour trip from Madrid to the town of Ferrol, on the Atlantic coast, when the crash occurred, the state railway said.

 Security footage revealed how, as the train hurtled around a bend, its cars derailed and slammed on their sides into a concrete support structure for a bridge.

-Flames burst out of one train car as another car was snapped in half in the crash.
+Flames burst out of one train car as another car was snapped in half.
 Rescue crews and fellow passengers pulled bodies through broken windows and pried open doors as stunned survivors looked on.

 “When I saw the rail car flip into the air, I imagined something just horrible had happened,” she said.

-She and husband Suso sought to help the injured, taking bed sheets to wrap round the injured and ropes to haul the survivors off the tracks.
+She and husband Suso tried to help the injured, taking bed sheets to wrap around the injured and ropes to haul the survivors off the tracks.